 Protecting your vendor margins is critical to the success of your trading relationship with Amazon.
 If you are looking for proven strategies to increase your bottom line, look no further.

 Most consumer brands have seen fantastic growth with Amazon over the past twelve months.
 But increasing commercial demands and volatile markets have caused profits to plummet, forcing vendors to take action.

-In times like these, you may be tempted to raise consumer prices.
+In times like these, you may be tempted to raise retail prices.
 But that might not be your best move: Studies have found that over 40% of consumers would switch brands if the prices of their favourite brand would increase.

 To add to the complexity, Amazon pursues a price follower strategy.
 This means that even if you had to raise prices, it is unlikely that Amazon would accept the associated cost increases from you as a vendor.

 So if raising your costs and consumer prices is out of the question – how can you improve your vendor margins on Amazon?